 You can Register to Vote at ALL Early Vote Sites.
-NOTE: Any voter who needs to register for the first time or file an address change or name change must present two forms of ID, one of which shows the voter's current address.
+NOTE: Any voter who needs to register for the first time or file an address change must present two forms of ID, one of which shows the voter's current address.

 Early Voting is conducted on touch screens that store every ballot style in the county, permitting any voter in suburban Cook to vote at any location.

 Your ballot will remain secret and securely stored.

 The names of the early voters are available to the public and are updated each day during Early Voting.
 Please call (312) 603-0900 for early voting information.